DijkstraPhoenix/CppCRun/README.md

 # CppCRun : Compilation a Cpp files .

-Run " CppCRun1.0.0.exe " to install , and run " CppCRun1.0.0 \ CppCRun.exe " .
+Run " CppCRun1.0.1.exe " to install , and run " CppCRun1.0.1 \ CppCRun.exe " .

+Please put the file to be compiled and run in the CppCRun folder

-#### Language is Chinese .
+#### Language is English .

 #### DijkstraPhoenix Original .

+The second work of Mengxin has a little water……